Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 DDS/Mixer Configuration Parameters
 ----------------------------------

-For the DDS/Mixer library element, the list of configurable parameters and default values is presented below.
+For the DDS/Mixer library element, use the following list of configurable parameters and default values:

 .. table:: DDS/Mixer Configuration Parameters